William Steinway

-William Steinway, also known as Wilhelm Steinway (born Wilhelm Steinweg; March 5, 1835 – November 30, 1896), son of Steinway & Sons founder Henry E. Steinway, was a businessman and civic leader who was influential in the development of Astoria, New York City.
+William Steinway, also known as Wilhelm Steinway (born Wilhelm Steinweg; March 5, 1835 – November 30, 1896), son of Steinway & Sons founder Henry E. Steinway, was a businessman and civic leader who was influential in the development of Astoria, New York.

-Germany
+Early life and education

 Steinway was born in Seesen, Brunswick, Germany, the fourth son of Henry Engelhard Steinway.
 In Germany, he received an elementary education and was also given instruction in languages and music.
 He then became an apprentice in a piano factory, where he spent two years.

+Career

 Steinway & Sons

 He came to the United States with his father and brothers in 1850.
 With his father and his brothers Charles and Henry, he founded the firm of Steinway & Sons in 1853.
-In 1876, he became the official head of the firm, after he had done the decisions factually since 1871 when his father died, and in regard of representation since 1860 when he was the speaker to inaugurate the new plant at 4th Avenue/52nd Street, New York City.
+In 1876, he became the official head of the firm; however, he had effectively made the decisions since 1871 after his father died.
+In regard to representation, since 1860 when he was the speaker to inaugurate the new plant at 4th Avenue/52nd Street, New York City.
 In 1866, Steinway erected Steinway Hall to make a place for the exhibition of the highest musical skill.
 It was a huge success for the company.
-He also founded the Steinway Concert & Artist department, which is still working today.
+He also founded the Steinway Concert & Artist Department, which is still working today.